brendony/brendony.github.io/_posts/2020-09-16-pandemic-hobbies.md

   - hobbies
 ---

-I've certainly found myself with nowhere to go in 2020!
+I think it's reasonable to say that a lot of us have found ourselves with nowhere to go in 2020!
 To keep the four walls from closing in, I've taken to serial hobbying.
-Where possible, I try to keep my hobbies creative, if only so I have something to show for it at the end.
+Where possible, I try to keep my hobbies creative, so that I have something to show for it at the end.
 [^shopping]

 I was glad to ~~find~~ make time to complete a little hardware job that I'd had